 It will help you maintain data integrity, and even a SQL injection gets successfully executed.
 It will prevent the attacker from reading information and performing any further action.

-You must always focus on authentication security whenever you set up any SaaS application.
-It will help you authorize only legitimate users to access the software and utilize resources.
 And always try to configure a two-factor authentication mechanism.
 With its help, all your users will be a step ahead of getting affected by spoofing and account takeover attacks.